-We share four unique and open perspectives from team members, on how they feel pride and diversity, working at The Star.
+We share four perspectives on pride and diversity from team members at The Star.

 The mission statement of our diversity and employee action group, Proud at The Star, is simple: